Relightable Neural Actor with Intrinsic Decomposition and Pose Control: Introduction

-To train and evaluate our method, we collected a new real dataset for novel pose and novel lighting human synthesis, composed of four actors recorded under six different light conditions by a multi-view camera setup, including indoor and outdoor environments and a light probe for each sequence, providing the first real in-the-wild benchmark for controllable human relighting.
-To summarize, our main technical contributions are as follows: \begin{itemize} \item The first method to learn a relightable neural actor from multi-view RGB videos that allows for pose control, free-viewpoint rendering, diffuse and specular reflection decomposition, and material editing at inference time; \item A new approach to compute dynamic normals and visibility by sparsely sampling a neural field and densifying the results with NormalNet and VisibilityNet, which makes the problem of pose-driven human relighting tractable; \item UVDeltaNet, which accounts for the dynamic effects in UV space, allowing us to learn an explicit and static material representation that is easy to edit at inference time. \end{itemize}
+To summarize, our main technical contributions are as follows: 1) The first method to learn a relightable neural actor from multi-view video under static lights that allows for pose control, appearance editing, and free-viewpoint rendering under arbitrary illumination while modeling pose-dependent effects.
+2) We propose an intrinsic decomposition of diffuse and specular reflection based on a new approach to compute pose-dependent normals and visibility by sparsely sampling a neural field and densifying the results with NormalNet and VisibilityNet, making the problem of pose-driven human relighting tractable.
+Our approach relies on a mapping between 3D and UV space implicitly learned by UVDeltaNet, allowing us to learn an explicit and static material representation that is easy to edit at inference time.

-In our experimental evaluation, we compare our approach with two baseline variations and show the effectiveness of each component in our method with an ablation study.
-The quality of our results are extensively illustrated in the paper and in the supplementary materials.
+In our experimental evaluation, we compare our approach with two baselines in the proposed real data benchmark, showing the superiority of our approach in synthesizing relightable humans on challenging motion sequences.
+The effectiveness of our method is demonstrated by ablation studies and qualitative results.